Alexqwesa/locale_switcher/README.md

 This package allows you to add **locale-switching** functionality to your app **with just 2 lines** of code.

-This is NOT a localization package, it is just a few useful widget that extend functionality of localization systems, such as: [intl](https://pub.dev/packages/intl), [easy_localization](https://pub.dev/packages/easy_localization), etc...
+This is NOT a localization package, it is just a few useful widgets that extend functionality of localization systems, such as: [intl](https://pub.dev/packages/intl), [easy_localization](https://pub.dev/packages/easy_localization), etc...